vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

 Unfortunately, we can't use CSS variables in functions like `calc` as is.
-They works as just strings, example below won't work as expected:
+They work as just strings, and example below won't work as expected:

 ```css
 .block {